finishr08/MERN-Stack/2. CSS/Readme.md

 In CSS, the box model is a fundamental concept that defines the layout of an element on a webpage.
 It's represented as a rectangular box composed of several components:

-- **Content** The actual content of the element, such as text, images, or other HTML elements.
+- `Content`: The actual content of the element, such as text, images, or other HTML elements.
-- **Padding** An optional transparent area surrounding the content.
+- `Padding`: An optional transparent area surrounding the content.
-- **Border** An optional stylistic line surrounding the padding and content.
+- `Border`:  An optional stylistic line surrounding the padding and content.
-- **Margin** An optional transparent area surrounding the element's entire outer border.
+- `Margin`:  An optional transparent area surrounding the element's entire outer border.

-**Height and Width:**
+**Height and Width**

    - **Property** `height`, `width`
    - **Purpose** Define the content area's dimensions (excluding padding and borders).